Our workshop series exploring and supporting interdisciplinary collaboration in engagement with health research

 Some of the most successful community engagement projects have emerged from a collaboration between researchers, community members and professionals who come from another sector entirely.
 This could be creative industries, media, charity or humanitarian, sports and leisure, education, film/television or popular culture.
 Engagement projects built on these kind of multidisciplinary collaborations have the advantage of bringing alternative perspectives to health research, reaching new public groups and ensuring scientific research is accessible and relevant to everyday life.

 Mesh, Eh!woza and Interfer are working together to explore and support the role of Connectors in health engagement.
-We will host three free virtual workshops across September, October and November 2021.
-These events will focus on co-learning, networking and new collaboration.
-Find out more about the aims of the project HERE.
+We will host three free virtual workshops across September, October and November 2021 exploring the topics and themes you have told us are most important to you.
+Find out more about the aims of the project.

 Part A - Who sets the agenda?